pleasenophp/mindi/README.md

 ## Overview

 MinDI is a context-oriented IoC/DI framework, that was initially started in 2015 as a project to extend the [MinIOC](https://bitbucket.org/Baalrukh/minioc/wiki/Home) framework with some syntax sugar, but then quickly turned into its own project, with quite different features and ideology.
+The kernel of MinDI is a modified and minimized version of MinIOC library.

 ## Key features:

-* Multi-layer context-oriented IoC container, overriding bindings on any level
+* Multi-layer context-oriented IoC container, creating new context layer with prototype reference to parent one, specifying and overriding custom dependencies on any level
 * Easy syntax for configuration of bindings based on lambda-expressions
-* Easy reflection-based property and method dependency-injection
+* Easy reflection-based property and method dependency injection
+* Complex object-graphs support, circular references supported
+* Binding multiple interfaces to one implementation supported
 * IoC container is not accessible by user-level objects
 * Custom factories supports for easy objects instantiation
 * Support for generic bindings